henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 ### TF frames in RViz

-When working with RViz, you will need to choose the "Fixed Frame" to determine from which frame the data is visualized.
+When working with RViz, you will need to choose the "Fixed Frame" to determine from which frame's perspective you are visualizing the data.
-Only data that comes from this frame and its child frames will be visible.
+Only the data that comes from this frame and its child frames will be visible.
 For example, if your Fixed Frame is set to "base_link", you will not be able to see data that comes from the "odom" frame.